NetApp/santricity/README.md

     eseries_syslog_port:          # Port to be used when transmitting log messages to syslog server.
     eseries_syslog_components:    # List of components log to syslog server.
 Choices: auditLog, (others may become available)

+    # iSCSI target discovery specifications
+        Note: add the following to ansible-playbook command to update the chap secret: --extra-vars "eseries_target_chap_secret_update=True
+    eseries_iscsi_target_name:                        # iSCSI target name that will be seen by the initiator
+    eseries_iscsi_target_ping: True                   # Enables ICMP ping response from the configured iSCSI ports (boolean)
+    eseries_iscsi_target_unnamed_discovery: True      # Whether the iSCSI target iqn should be returned when an initiator performs a discovery session.
+    eseries_iscsi_target_chap_secret:                 # iSCSI chap secret.
+When left blank, the chap secret will be removed from the storage system.
+    eseries_iscsi_target_chap_secret_update: False    # DO NOT REMOVE!
+Since na_santricity_iscsi_target cannot compare the chap secret with the current and chooses to always
+                                                      #     return changed=True, this flag is used to force the module to update the chap secret.
+It is preferable to
+                                                      #     leave this value False and to add the --extra-vars "eseries_target_chap_secret_update=True".

     # Controller iSCSI Interface Port Default Policy Specifications
     eseries_controller_iscsi_port_state: enabled         # Generally specifies whether a controller port definition should be applied Choices: enabled, disabled
     eseries_controller_iscsi_port_config_method: dhcp    # General port configuration method definition for both controllers.
 Choices: static, dhcp